BadaBingBadaBo0m/BreathwitBnB/README.md

 ### Add Images to a Spot based on the Spot's id

-Create and return a new image for a spot specified by id.
+Create and return new images for a spot specified by id.

 * Require Authentication: true
 * Require proper authorization: Spot must belong to the current user